beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 TLS does not provide security for handshakes which take place after the peer's long-term secret (signature key or external PSK) is compromised.
-It therefore does not provide post-compromise security {{CCG16}}, sometimes also referred to as backwards or future security.
+It therefore does not provide post-compromise security {{CCG16}}, sometimes also referred to as backwards or future secrecy.
 This is in contrast to KCI resistance, which describes the security guarantees that a party has after its own long-term secret has been compromised.